AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 regular behavior).
 And the place or point of anomalous behavior

-of a physical quantity is called singularity (Latin singularis = unique, exceptional, unique
+of a physical quantity is called singularity (Latin singularis = isolated, exceptional, unique

 ) .